dbwebb-se/mvc/example/scrutinizer/README.md

 Prepare your repo
 --------------------------

-Fullfill the following requirements to prepare your repo to be connected to the Scrutinizer build service.
+Fulfill the following requirements to prepare your repo to be connected to the Scrutinizer build service.

 You have a public repo at GitHub/GitLab.

-In your repo you can do the following tasks through composer (or by running the command directly).
+In your repo, you can do the following tasks through composer (or by running the command directly).

 ```
-# Check code style
-composer phpcs

-# Copy and paste detector
-composer phpcbf

 # Lint and mess detector
 composer phpmd
 composer phpstan